microsoft/vision-datasets/README.md

     1. a local path (absolute `c:\images\1.jpg` or relative `images\1.jpg`)
     2. a local path in a **non-compressed** zip file (absolute `c:\images.zip@1.jpg` or relative `images.zip@1.jpg`) or
     3. an url
+- `ImageLabelManifest`: encapsulates one single image-level annotation
+- `CategoryManifest`: encapsulates the information about a category, such as its name and super category, if applicable
 - `VisionDataset` is an iterable dataset class that consumes the information from `DatasetManifest`.

 `VisionDataset` is able to load the data from all three kinds of paths.
 Both 1. and 2. are good for training, as they access data from local disk while the 3rd one is good for data exploration, if you have the data in azure storage.